apivideo/api.video-android-uploader/README.md

 workManager.uploadWithUploadToken("MY_UPLOAD_TOKEN", myVideoFile) // Dispatch the upload with the WorkManager
 ```

-### Example
+#### Example

 Examples that demonstrate how to use the API is provided in folder `examples/`.

-## Upload methods
+### Upload methods

 To upload a video, you have 3 differents methods:
 * `WorkManager`: preferred method: Upload with Android WorkManager API.
 It supports progress notifications, upload in background, queue, reupload after lost connections.
 Directly use, WorkManager extensions.
-See [example](examples/workmanager) for more details.
+See [example](https://github.com/apivideo/api.video-android-uploader/tree/main/examples/workmanager) for more details.
 * `UploadService`: Upload with an Android Service.
 It supports progress notifications, upload in background, queue.
 You have to extend the `UploadService` and register it in your `AndroidManifest.xml`.
-See [example](examples/service) for more details.
+See [examples/service](https://github.com/apivideo/api.video-android-uploader/tree/main/examples/service) for more details.
 * Direct call with `ApiClient`: Do not call API from the main thread, otherwise you will get an `android.os.NetworkOnMainThreadException`.
 Dispatch API calls with Thread, Executors or Kotlin coroutine to avoid this.

-## Permissions
+### Permissions

 You have to add the following permissions in your `AndroidManifest.xml`: